 Buy your copy of the book Morgan Housel calls “a masterpiece.”
 It contains 50 timeless ideas – from Lord Krishna to Charlie Munger, Socrates to Warren Buffett, and Steve Jobs to Naval Ravikant – as they apply to our lives today.
 Click here to buy now.

-I had released my Investor’s Manifesto couple of years back.
-Now, here is my fifteen-point stock valuation manifesto that I penned down a few months back though I have been using it as part of my investment process for a few years now.
+I had shared my Investor’s Manifesto few years back.
+Here is my fifteen-point stock valuation manifesto, which I have been using as part of my investment process for the past few years now.

 It is evolving but is something I reflect back on if I ever feel stuck in my stock valuation process.
 You may modify it to suit your own process and requirements.
 But this in itself should keep you safe.

 Read it.
+Edit it.
 Print it.
 Face it.
 Remember it.
 Practice it.

 - I must remember that all valuation is biased.
 I will reach the valuation stage after analyzing a company for a few days or weeks, and by that time I’ll already be in love with my idea.
 Plus, I wouldn’t want my research effort go waste (commitment and consistency).
 So, I will start justifying valuation numbers.